endroid/property-access/README.md

 [![Total Downloads](http://img.shields.io/packagist/dt/endroid/property-access.svg)](https://packagist.org/packages/endroid/property-access)
 [![License](http://img.shields.io/packagist/l/endroid/property-access.svg)](https://packagist.org/packages/endroid/property-access)

-Extends the Symfony property accessor with the ability to query on objects having a specific property.
-An example of such a query would be "band.member[address.street=Abbey Road].firstName".
+Extends the Symfony property accessor with the ability to filter on objects using the expression language component.
+An example of such a query would be band.member[address.street=="Abbey Road"].firstName.
 This functionality makes it easier to retrieve properties without the need for looping through values.

 Great advantage of this approach is the possibility of specifying conditional